West Deptford High School: Athletics

 West Deptford High School Eagles compete as a member school in the Colonial Conference, which is comprised of small schools whose enrollments generally do not exceed 800 students for grades 9-12, and operates under the supervision of the New Jersey State Interscholastic Athletic Association.
 With 603 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group II South for most athletic competition purposes.
 The football team competes in the Constitution Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.
 The school competes in Varsity Tier II of the South Jersey High School Ice Hockey League, a high school ice hockey league with 20 teams participating at the varsity level from South Jersey.

 The boys' soccer team was Group II co-champion with Madison High School in 1982 and won the Group III title vs. Scotch Plains High School in 1985.
 The 1982 team was declared as Group II co-champion after a 1–1 tie in the finals with Madison.
 In 1999, the soccer team earned the South, Group III sectional title with a 2–0 win against Moorestown High School.
 In 2012, the soccer team won the South Jersey Group II sectional title with a 4–1 win in penalty kicks after a 2–2 tie in the tournament final against Cinnaminson High School.

 The girls swimming team won the Division B state championship in 1984.

-The field hockey team won the South Jersey Group II state sectional title in 1994, 1996, 2003, 2009, 2013–2019; the team won the Group II state championship in 1996, defeating Warren Hills Regional High School in the tournament final.
+The field hockey team won the South Jersey Group II state sectional title in 1994, 1996, 2003, 2009, 2013–2019 and won the South Group I title in 2022 and 2023; the team won the Group II state championship in 1996 (defeating Warren Hills Regional High School in the tournament final) and won the Group I state title in 2022 and 2023 (vs. Shore Regional High School both years).
 The team won the South Jersey, Group II state sectional in 2003 with a 3–2 win over Camden Catholic High School in the final game, avenging a 2–1 loss the previous year against the same team.